bkleinen/bkleinen.github.io/ss2017/user-centered-web-technology/schedule/index.md

 Slides - after presentation 20.07.
 23:00

-Report III  - Due Wed August 2nd 23:00  - Evaluation of Paper Prototypes, Prototype and Metrics,
+Report III  - Due Wed August 2nd 23:00  - see [special page for report 3](../labs/report-3/)

  Prototype and  Metrics: Research Web Analytics and A/B-Testing tools/strategies for the technology you plan to develop your prototype with.
 (This could be anything from plain html to any web-framework or protyping tool)